Platform-OS/platformos-documentation/pages/getting-started/pages/adding-web-assets.md

 ## Uploading Assets

-To upload your first assets, you need to copy it into the `assets` directory.
-For example, you can create css file, like: `assets/app.css`.
+To upload your first assets, you need to copy it into the `marketplace_builder/assets/` directory.
+For example, you can create css file, like: `marketplace_builder/assets/app.css`.
 The example content could look like:
 {% raw %}

 ```css